-Disc herniations are often very painful.
+Herniated cervical discs are often very painful.
 It is not uncommon for people to come to our urgent care when a herniation first happens.
 The pain can be a burning, stabbing or searing discomfort.
 The pain occurs along the nerve, so it tends to start in the neck and radiate down the arm.
 Sometimes the pain may just be in the shoulder blade, elbow or wrist depending on which nerve is pinched.

 The herniation may also cause some amount of numbness in the arm or weakness.
 The weakness may involve the shoulder arm or hand.
 The pain can be constant although sometimes it is possible to find a comfortable position by resting the arm above the head or bending the neck away from the painful arm.

 To determine whether you have cervical disc herniation, your physician will ask you for a complete medical history and conduct a physical examination.
 An X-ray, CT scan, MRI or EMG can confirm the diagnosis.